Radio Times: History and profile

 Following the closure of the BBC Three channel on 20 February 2016, Radio Times started to include BBC Four in the main channels section, with Channel 5 being relegated to the Freeview section.
 On 24 March 2020, to coincide with the launch of Disney+, Radio Times introduced two new sections for podcasts and six pages devoted to streaming and various catch-up services.
-That same year (8 September), the rearrangement of Freeview channel listings with Sky Arts moves to the second page, also the three columns in the satellite and cable pages now have on the left side with children's television section, as well as the six film services were also included.
-During the Tokyo Olympics (which was delayed due to global COVID-19 pandemic) on 20 July 2021, Radio Times declared its special bumper issue with 212 pages that include 16-day listings of the BBC's coverage and a comprehensive easy-to-use guide preceded by two pages with "pick of the action" chosen by various pundits, although this layout becoming slightly different whether listings started on the left page with two columns for BBC One as a dedicated Olympic broadcaster (including BBC Red Button occupies at the bottom) and BBC Two in the single column, as well as ITV, Channel 4 and BBC Four schedules placed on the right page.
-From 25 January 2022, the Freeview schedules have altered once again starting with the return of BBC Three (launches on 1 February after six years since the television channel has moved online), whether ITV2's listings now occupies at the bottom, as well as the seven remaining services were also placed in the second and third pages respectively.
+On 8 September that same year, the Freeview channel listings were rearranged with Sky Arts moved to the second page, also the three columns in the satellite and cable pages were on the left side with the children's television section, and the six film services were also included.
+During the Tokyo Olympics (which was delayed due to global COVID-19 pandemic), on 20 July 2021 Radio Times declared its special bumper issue with 212 pages that included 16-day listings of the BBC's coverage and a comprehensive easy-to-use guide preceded by two pages with "pick of the action" chosen by various pundits, although this layout becoming slightly different since listings started on the left page with two columns for BBC One as a dedicated Olympic broadcaster (including BBC Red Button at the bottom) and BBC Two in the single column, as well as ITV, Channel 4 and BBC Four schedules placed on the right page.
+From 25 January 2022, the Freeview schedules were altered again starting with the return of BBC Three (launched on 1 February after six years since the television channel moved online), with ITV2's listings occupying at the bottom, and the seven remaining services placed in the second and third pages respectively.

 From 4 October 2022 (three weeks before the BBC's 100th anniversary celebrations), Radio Times refreshed its format: